|

 tone so as to not startle any of the performers in the symphony of nature.
 It

+was peaceful, quite and relaxing.
 In those early days of my toobing career we simply carried

 our own toobs up the trails at Chickasaw Creek and floated back to our car.
 It